• Skip to primary navigation

 • In a small bowl, mix all spices until combined.
 Set aside.

-• In a large skillet on medium high heat, stir onions and bell peppers in oil for 4-5 minutes.
-Then remove from pan and set aside.
+• In a large skillet on medium high heat, stir onions and bell peppers in olive oil for 4-5 minutes.
+Remove from pan and set aside.

 • Place ground turkey in the same pan and brown until almost all the liquid from the meat has evaporated.
 Season with salt and pepper.